ghc-proposals/ghc-proposals/proposals/0521-succinct-associated-type-instances.md

 data A
 data B
 instance C A B
--- implies: F A ~ b
+-- implies: F A ~ B
 ```

 ## Proposed Change Specification